goharbor/harbor/docs/installation_guide_ova.md

  ![ova](img/ova/vapp_options.png)

-4. **Power on** the VM.
+4. **Power on** the VM and Harbor will reconfigure itself based on the new settings.

-**Notes:**
+**Note:**
-1. The authentication mode can only be set once before the firtst boot.
+1. The **Authentication Mode** can only be set once before the firtst boot.
 Subsequent modification of this option does not have any effect.
 2. The initial admin password, root password of the virtual appliance, MySQL root password, and all networking properties can not be modified using this method after Harbor's first launch.
 Modify them by the following approach:
  * **Harbor Admin Password**: Change it in Harbor admin portal.
  * **Root Password of Virtual Appliance**: Change it by logging in the virtual appliance and doing it in the Linux operating system.